 UNC MPH Beyond Class

 Our program has a closed Facebook page for department-related information, social events, and an open forum for current students and alumni to post; it's a great way to be connected beyond the classroom setting.
-If you are interested in joining the group, please send an e-mail request to Nora May.
+If you are interested in joining the group, please send an e-mail request to KC Hall.

 The Colorado School of Public Health is the first and only accredited school of public health in the Rocky Mountain West and has received full accreditation by the Council on Education for Public Health (CEPH).